Information about ECT

 Q Giving consent to having ECT

-can understand) their reasons for suggesting ECT, the possible
+their reasons for suggesting ECT, the possible benefits and any

 Q What if I really don’t want ECT?

-Alternatively, you could appoint someone to be your Health and
+become unwell again.
+Alternatively, you could appoint someone to be

 Q Can ECT be given to me without my